-- 11.5 As such, you should seek guidance from your manager or your Local Compliance Officer when asked to (among other things): - 11.5.1 Make any payment which could cause embarrassment to Ferrexpo if it were to be made public; - 11.5.2 Make any payment that seems excessive when compared to the services rendered for that payment; - 11.5.3 Sponsor any person or event where you have a business relationship with the person or event; - 11.5.4 Make a donation to a community project, and any charity; or - 11.5.5 Provide anything of value to an external person, other than in the normal course of business (e.g. the legitimate contract price for services rendered). - 11.6 You must also carefully record all transactions accurately and with sufficient detail in Ferrexpo's books and records.
+- 11.3 Bribes to any persons are criminal offences in almost every country and are prohibited.
+There are special rules in relation to public officials.
+When dealing with public officials, you must exercise special care to ensure that your conduct does not involve or could be construed as bribery or corruption.
+If you have any questions or concerns about your interaction with public officials, you should consult with the Compliance Officer. - 11.4 You must never: - 11.4.1 Offer, give or promise anything of value directly or indirectly (via a third party) to a public official to influence official action, or to anyone to encourage them to perform their work disloyally or otherwise improperly; - 11.4.2 Solicit, accept or receive any gift, payment or other advantage from any person (directly or indirectly) as a reward or inducement for improper conduct; - 11.4.3 Turn a blind eye to any improper payments or inducements; - 11.4.4 Offer or receive any gift, payment or other valuable benefit in exchange for gaining business; or - 11.4.5 Knowingly permit another employee, agent, contractor or other representative of Ferrexpo to engage in any of this conduct.
+Third parties who breach anti-corruption laws may cause Ferrexpo to incur liability itself. - 11.5 As such, you should seek guidance from the Compliance Officer when asked to (among other things): - 11.5.1 Make any payment, which could cause reputational damage to Ferrexpo if it were to be made public; - 11.5.2 Make any payment that seems excessive when compared to the services rendered for that payment; - 11.5.3 Sponsor any person or event where you have a business relationship with the person or event; - 11.5.4 Make a donation to a community project, and any charity; or - 11.5.5 Provide anything of value to an external person, other than in the normal course of business (e.g. the legitimate contract price for services rendered). - 11.6 You must also carefully record all transactions accurately and with sufficient detail in Ferrexpo accounts and records.
 A failure to do this may lead to an inference that the transaction is improper and may be an additional breach of anti-corruption (and other) laws. - 11.7 Anti-bribery laws in many countries have extraterritorial effect; so, it will be a crime in those countries for their nationals to pay bribes abroad. - 11.8 A breach of anti-corruption laws is a serious offence, which can result in fines for the company and its employees as well as imprisonment.
 Even the appearance of a breach can have a serious reputational impact on Ferrexpo.
-A breach of Ferrexpo's anti-corruption policies may also lead to disciplinary action, up to and including dismissal.
+A breach of Ferrexpo's anti-corruption policies may also lead to disciplinary action, up to and including the termination of employment.